-For this program, Love Volunteer requires individuals who possess experience working with kids.
-This might mean teaching or simply looking after siblings.
+For this program, Love Volunteer requires individuals who possess experience working with kids - this might mean teaching or simply looking after your siblings.
 The main thing is that you are enthusiastic, fun and responsible.
 If you're not sure whether you have the right experience just drop us a line and we can discuss your options.
 Additionally, volunteers must be at least 18 years old and have a good grasp of English.

 Cost in US$:

 Fees for volunteer programs in Albania start at USD 375 (Euro 270) for two weeks.

 - Written materials pre-departure

 Program Fees Include:

 Includes accommodation, breakfast, an airport pick-up and drop-off (if required), orientation and 24/7 in-country support.